kevinslin/seed-xkcd/vault/xkcd.the-mother-of-all-suspicious-files.md

   license: Creative Commons 2.5
 ---
 ![Better change the URL to 'https' before downloading.](https://imgs.xkcd.com/comics/the_mother_of_all_suspicious_files.png)
+> "The Mother of All Suspicious Files", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Browser download warning box containing the following text]]